git-pkgs/pin/README.md

 # pin

-Browser asset vendoring without npm.
-A single static binary that fetches files from published packages, anchors their integrity to the registry tarball, commits them to your repo, and writes a lockfile that is also a valid CycloneDX SBOM.
+pin vendors browser assets without npm: a single static binary that fetches files from published packages, anchors their integrity to the registry tarball, commits them to your repo, and writes a lockfile that is also a valid CycloneDX SBOM.

-If your server-rendered app needs htmx, a CSS kit, and an icon set, the honest dependency count is three.
-Running `npm install` for them gives you a `node_modules` with hundreds of transitive packages, a lockfile format you don't otherwise use, a Node runtime in CI, and arbitrary code execution on every install via lifecycle hooks. `pin` fetches exactly the files you name, from exactly the versions you pin, hashes them against what npm published, and writes them to disk.
-Nothing executes.
-There is no dependency tree because there are no transitive dependencies: the manifest is the bill of materials.
+If your server-rendered app needs htmx, a CSS kit, and an icon set, that's three dependencies.
+Running `npm install` for them gives you a `node_modules` with hundreds of transitive packages, a lockfile format you don't otherwise use, a Node runtime in CI, and arbitrary code execution on every install via lifecycle hooks. `pin` fetches the files you name at the versions you pin, hashes them against what npm published, and writes them to disk without running install scripts, hooks, or plugin loaders.

 ## Install